Nonradiant multiphoton states in quantum ring oligomers

-Two rings of $N_d = 6$ emitters support 61 doubly excited eigenstates including ten ones with the largest orbital quasi-momentum $m = 3$ (Sec.~S3,~\cite{suppl}).
-From now on, we will pay special attention to the eigenstates $\ket{\Psi^{(3)}}$ with $m = 3$, which also enter the $B_1$ irreducible representation.
-The indistinguishability of excitations and the Pauli principle imply that the double-ring oligomer supports only four possible doubly excited eigenstates of this type:
+Two rings of $N_d = 6$ emitters support 61 doubly excited eigenstates including ten ones with the largest orbital quasimomentum $m = 3$ (Sec.~S3 in Supplemental Material~\cite{suppl}).
+From now on, we will pay special attention to the eigenstates $\ket{\Psi^{(3)}}$ with $m = 3$, which also enter the $B_{1u}$ irreducible representation.
+The indistinguishability of excitations and the Pauli principle imply that the double-ring oligomer supports only four possible doubly excited eigenstates of this type,

 where $s_{1},s_2=\pm$ correspond to symmetric (antisymmetric) singly excited eigenstates of the double-ring oligomer.
-We note that the other six doubly excited eigenstates with $m=3$ have lower lifetimes and correspond to the $B_2$ symmetry since they contain a direct product of the singly excited eigenstates with $m_1=0$ ($A_1$ representation) and $m_2=3$ ($B_2$ representation).
+We note that the other six doubly excited eigenstates with $m=3$ have lower lifetimes and correspond to the $B_{2u}$ symmetry since they contain a direct product of the singly excited eigenstates with $m_1=0$ ($A_{2u}$ representation) and $m_2=3$ ($B_{2u}$ representation).

 Doubly excited eigenstates inherit their properties from at least two singly excited eigenstates, and therefore their lifetime can also be controlled with the external coupling mechanism.
-Indeed, the energy $\mathcal{E}^{(m)} = \omega^{(m)} - i \Gamma^{(m)}/2$ of a doubly excited state $\ket{\Psi^{(m)}}$ can be written as (Sec.~S8,~\cite{suppl})
+Indeed, the energy $\mathcal{E}^{(m)} = \omega^{(m)} - i \Gamma^{(m)}/2$ of a doubly excited state $\ket{\Psi^{(m)}}$ can be written as (Sec.~S8 in Supplemental Material~\cite{suppl})